jsoysouvanh/Refureku/README.md

 All this process can be setup in a standalone executable which will be called before you code base is compiled (you can use CMake add_custom_target(...) and add_dependencies(...), or MSVC Build events), but as you could see, it could easily be integrated in an application as well.

 ## Getting started
+Requirements:
+- CMake 3.15.0+
+- C++17+
-Requirements: CMake 3.13.5+, C++17+, a compatible compiler (see Cross-platform compatibility section).
+- A compatible compiler (see Cross-platform compatibility section).

 1. Pull the repository
 2. Update the RefurekuGenerator (Refureku/Generator/Source/main.cpp) according to your needs.
 You will probably want to at least change the "includeDirectory" variable in the parseAndGenerate() method.
 3. Compile the library and the generator following these steps:

-#### On Windows

 - At the root of the Refureku project, open a terminal
 - Type:

 > \> mkdir Build
 > \> cd Build
+> \> cmake -G \<Generator\> -A x64 .\.
+>> Most common generators include:
-> \> cmake -G "Visual Studio 15 2017" -A x64 .\.
+>> - Visual Studio 2017	-> cmake -G "Visual Studio 15 2017" -A x64 .\.

-- Open the generated Refureku.sln
-- Build RefurekuGenerator (Generator executable)
-- Build Refureku (Library)

-#### On Linux

-- Follow the same steps as above, but adapt the generator name, for example:

-> \> cmake -G "Unix Makefiles" .\.
+>> - Makefile -> cmake -G "Unix Makefiles" -A x64 .\.
+>> - Ninja
+>> - Type cmake -G for more information

+> \> cmake --build . --target RefurekuGenerator Refureku --config Release --parallel 8

-4. Link with Refureku.lib, and don't forget to add the Refureku headers directory at Refureku/Library/Include
+4. Link with Refureku.lib, and don't forget to add the Refureku headers directory to your project included header directories (Refureku/Library/Include)
 5. Make a pre-build custom event (VS) or a custom target + dependency (CMake) to run the Generator before building your project, with your working directory as the first argument.
 6. Compile your project: the generator should run before your project is built.